camjm/history/README.md

 3. The browser location bar is manually updated with the new URL (using the HTML 5 History API).

 This results in a DOM and a URL just as if standard navigation (full-page refresh) had been used, but uses less network traffic, and hopefully a better performance without the user perceiving any difference in the navigation.

+Because the standard link navigation (full refresh) has been interrupted (now artificially going forward using .pushState()), the pages don't get added to the standard browser history.
+There is only 1 page in the history stack.
+Instead, a new artificial navigation event, 'popstate', needs to be handled to do the work.